guleyc/guley-com-au/_posts/2024-11-11-a-mining-engineers-guide-to-underground-mine-ventilation.md

 * **Mechanism:** Air passes through the fan parallel to the shaft.
 The impeller blades act like an aircraft propeller.
 * **Characteristics:** High volume, relatively lower pressure capabilities compared to centrifugal.
 * **Application:** Most main surface fans and auxiliary booster fans.
-* **Advantage:** Can be made **reversible** (critical for emergency fire procedures) and usually have adjustable blade pitches to vary performance [cite: 813-814].
+* **Advantage:** Can be made **reversible** (critical for emergency fire procedures) and usually have adjustable blade pitches to vary performance.

 #### B. Centrifugal (Radial) Fans

 * **Mechanism:** Air enters axially but is discharged radially (90 degrees) by centrifugal force.
 * **Characteristics:** Can generate very high pressures.
 Rugged and quieter.
-* **Application:** High-resistance mines, scrubber fans, or forcing auxiliary fans with long duct runs[cite: 814].
+* **Application:** High-resistance mines, scrubber fans, or forcing auxiliary fans with long duct runs.

 ### 4.2.
 The Fan Laws (Affinity Laws)

 These are the most useful formulas for a field engineer.
-They predict how a fan's performance changes when you alter its rotational speed (RPM) or the air density [cite: 832-833].
+They predict how a fan's performance changes when you alter its rotational speed (RPM) or the air density.

 **Scenario:** You have a fan running at Speed $N_1$.
 You change the sheaves/VSD to run at $N_2$.